Fluctuations of subsystem entropies at late times: Subsystem fluctuations in random quantum circuits

-where $\mathbf{1}$ is the indicator function and $N$ denotes the number of elements in the state ensemble $\CE$ with entropy $S(\rho_A) > \log(d_A) - \tau$.
+where $\mathbf{1}$ is the indicator function and $N$ denotes the number of states in the ensemble $\CE_\psi$ with entropy $S(\rho_A) > \log(d_A) - \delta$.
 To get the upper bound we used an upper bound on the weights of a design in \autoref{lem:stateweights}.
-Together, we find that the number of distinct states with entropy $S(\rho_A) > \log(d_A) - \tau$ in the set of states generated by depth $t$ $G$-local RQCs is at least
+Together, we find that the number of distinct states with entropy $S(\rho_A) > \log(d_A) - \delta$ in the set of states generated by an approximate unitary $4k$-design is